Roof gutters in a wooden box

 The zinc gutters are preferably prepared in the workplace as far as possible before installation, i.e:

 - Gutter parts are cut to length.

-- Mitres (and if possible solder).
+- Corners mitres; if possible soldered.

 - The bottom width of the gutter must be at least 10 mm smaller than that of the box.
 The back height min.
 10 mm higher than the front height.